International Business Degree: Who is it Good For?

 Associate degree in international business

 Just like most other associate degrees, an associate in international business generally consists of a total of 60 credits and takes around two years to complete.
-Besides general education (gen ed courses), an associate program also consists of courses on fundamental international business matters such as accounting and finance.

-Unfortunately, an associate in international business does not offer as much rigor as a bachelor’s or master’s counterpart.
-And this is why holders usually qualify for entry-level positions only.
+Unfortunately, an associate’s degree in international business does not offer as much rigor as a bachelor’s or master’s counterpart.

 Bachelor’s degree in international business